sH9sh/url-short/README.md

 To use the application, please have Postman installed.

+1. Run application.
-1. Open Postman, create Post request and enter [http://localhost:8080/api/v1/BountyURL]
+2. Open Postman, create Post request and enter <u>http://localhost:8080/api/v1/BountyURL</u>
-2. In the body, select raw and enter your URL.
+3. In the body, select raw and enter your URL.

 <b>To deploy on Google Cloud Platform</b>